mkleehammer/pyodbc/docs/unicode.md

 #### Microsoft SQL Server

 SQL Server's recent drivers match the specification, so no configuration is necessary.
+Using the pyodbc defaults is recommended.

+However, if you want Python 2.7 `str` results instead of unicode results you may be able to improve performance by setting the encoding to match the database's collation.
+In particular, it is common to use a latin1 character set and Python has a built-in latin1 codec.

+Check your SQL Server collation using:

+    select serverproperty('collation')

+If it is something like "SQL_Latin1_General_CP1_CI_AS" and you want `str` results, you *may*
+try:

+    cnxn.setdecoding(pyodbc.SQL_CHAR, encoding='latin1', to=str)
+    cnxn.setencoding(str, encoding='latin1')

+It is not recommended, but you can also set the encoding to "raw" which will pass bytes directly between Python `str` objects and database SQL_C_CHAR buffers.
+This should only be used if you are certain you know what you are doing as it may not be clear when it doesn't work.
+It will only work if the database bytes are in the same format is Python's internal format.
+This is compatible with pyodbc 3.x.

+    cnxn.setdecoding(pyodbc.SQL_CHAR, encoding='raw')
+    cnxn.setencoding(str, encoding='raw')

 #### MySQL, PostgreSQL, and Teradata

-Unfortunately all of these databases tend to use a single encoding and do not differentiate between "SQL_CHAR" and "SQL_WCHAR".
-Therefore you must configure them to encode Unicode data as UTF-8 and to decode 2-byte SQL_WCHAR data using UTF-8.
+These databases tend to use a single encoding and do not differentiate between "SQL_CHAR" and "SQL_WCHAR".
+Therefore you must configure them to encode Unicode data as UTF-8 and to decode both C buffer types using UTF-8.

     # Python 2.7
     cnxn.setdecoding(pyodbc.SQL_CHAR, encoding='utf-8')
     cnxn.setdecoding(pyodbc.SQL_WCHAR, encoding='utf-8')
     cnxn.setencoding(str, encoding='utf-8')
-    cnxn.setencoding(unicode, encoding='utf-8', ctype=pyodbc.SQL_CHAR)
+    cnxn.setencoding(unicode, encoding='utf-8')

     # Python 3.x
     cnxn.setdecoding(pyodbc.SQL_CHAR, encoding='utf-8')